oasysai/oasysdb/docs/contributing.md

 First, you will need to have Rust installed on your machine.
 We recommend using [rustup](https://www.rust-lang.org/tools/install) to install Rust.
 We also recommend having rust-analyzer installed for your code editor for a better development experience.

+OasysDB utilizes many third-party crates to provide its functionality.
+These are some of the most important ones and the resources you can use to learn more about them:

+- [**Apache Arrow**](https://arrow.apache.org): Arrow is a cross-language development platform for in-memory columnar data format for efficient analytic operations.
+- [**Rayon**](https://github.com/rayon-rs/rayon): Rayon is a data parallelism library for Rust that provides a simple and efficient API for parallelizing computation.

 TODO: Complete the getting started guide.

 ## Style guide